-While pit bulls can make excellent family pets, they have been maligned throughout the country for perceived aggressive behavior.
-However, many dogs are inaccurately identified as pit bulls when they are, in fact, unidentified mixed breeds or different breeds altogether.
+While a pit bull terrier can make an excellent family pet, the breed has been maligned throughout the country for perceived aggressive behavior.
+However, many muscular dogs are inaccurately identified as pit bulls when they are, in fact, unidentified mixed breeds or different breeds altogether.
 Today's pit bulls were bred from English bull-baiting dogs and faster terriers for the purpose of dog fighting.
 It's important to properly care for and socialize your pit bull to make her a good example of the breed.

-Because pit bulls originally were bred to fight dogs and other animals, begin socializing to animals immediately.
-Pit bulls can have a strong prey instinct, so start socialization on leash.
-Start by teaching him to look at you on command by rewarding every time you say his name.
-When introducing to another animal, first say your dog's name and reward him for looking at you.
+When introducing your pit bull to another animal, first say your dog's name and reward him for looking at you.
 Wait for him to respond to your commands and look at you before allowing him to sniff the other animal.
 Reward with praise and treats for any positive interaction, such as sniffing or trying to engage play.
 If he gets too excited, eliciting barks or growls, put him in a time-out space and wait for him to calm down.
 Keep interactions short and positive.

 Like many breeds bred for activity, pit bulls have lots of energy.
 To control this, plan to exercise your pit bull for at least an hour each day, especially as an adolescent, about 6 to 18 months.
-While walking is a good exercise, pit bulls love to run and chase, so include at least half of the exercising time for playing with other dogs, chasing a ball or running.
-This will help your dog learn to be calm in the house because he will have an outlet for his energy.
+While walking is a good exercise, pit bulls love to run and chase, so include at least half of the exercising time for playing with other dogs, chasing a ball, or running.
+This is an important part of pitbull puppy care and will help your dog learn to be calm in the house because he will have an outlet for his energy.

 As a mixed breed, pit bulls have few common health problems.
 However, many are known to have allergies, so choosing a high-quality food is important.
 If she is chewing or scratching frequently, try switching the food under your vet's supervision.